fengjixuchui/adkiller-1/README.md

 UI is very poor.
 The radio station configuration is in Data/radiostations.xml.
 Start and end jingle is needed ( Can be obtained using audacity.
 Just remember to save it with proper frequency).

-Pretty old code ( from 2014 ) which I don't plan to clean.
+Pretty old code ( from 2014 ) which I don't plan to clean/update.
 Feel free to use :)